google/WebFundamentals/src/site/tools/code_debug.markdown

 on any device.

 As you write code,
-establish a cross-device testing pattern that works best for you.
-Always check responsiveness.
+always check responsiveness.
 After you reload the browser,
 shrink it to tablet and phone size and see how the content behaves.
 Do this all the time-- make this a natural part of your workflow.

-The `gulp watch` tool makes it very easy to test across devices.
+The `gulp watch` tool makes it very easy to debug on multiple devices.
 In your terminal,
 notice two access points: local address
 (for example, `http://localhost:3002)